-The Burgesses divorced by 1892, and Frances Elinor Burgess continued to live at 68 Commonwealth with her father until his death in December of 1914.
+The Burgesses divorced in about 1890, and by the 1890-1891 winter season Frances Elinor Burgess had moved back to 68 Commonwealth to live with her father.
+She continued to live with him until his death in December of 1914.

 On March 31, 1917, 68 Commonwealth was acquired by real estate dealer Thomas G. Washburn.
 In February of 1918, he declared bankruptcy, and on July 12, 1918, the North End Savings Bank foreclosed on its mortgage and took possession of 68 Commonwealth.
 On April 14/15,1920, Thomas Washburn and Alexander G. Gould, trustee in bankruptcy, released all remaining interest in the property to the bank.

 On July 21, 1921, 68 Commonwealth was acquired by John Valentine Dittemore.
 That same month he filed for (and subsequently received) permission to convert the house from a single-family dwelling into apartments.
-Plans for the remodeling, designed by architect Frank Chouteau Brown, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-34).
+Plans for the remodeling, designed by architect Frank Chouteau Brown, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-34).
 The permit application does not indicate the number of apartments to be created.
 The plans indicate four apartments, but based on the subsequent occupancy, it appears that there were only three.